Enjoy the views on this unique journey with the Wellington Cable Car

 A fairly new feature to the cable car ride is the tunnel light show.
 From 7:00 pm to 9:30 pm, you are able to ride the Cable Car into two long tunnels to witness a spectacular display of lighting imagery.
 These groovy visual effects are caused by the flashing of several LED lights in the tunnels.
 It is truly a sight to behold.

-For further information or for a private day tour of Wellington that please contact the team at What to Do in Wellington.
+For further information or for a private day tour of Wellington please contact the team at What to Do in Wellington.

 The spectacular tunnel lights at the Wellington cable car